 We now take a break from our non-stop “writing about fictional Presidents” coverage for some breaking, dare we say, topical news.
 We normally don’t write about things “as they happen” because we’ve had to “cut back on staff when bourbon prices started going up” and “prefer to spend our Tuesdays day drinking” but this story caught our eye, and we had to weigh in.

-Last night, the Official Twitter account posted a 16 second video defending itself against it’s comical 0% Rotten Tomatoes score (as of the posting of this article).
+Last night, the Official Twitter account of the film Gotti posted a 16 second video defending itself against it’s comical 0% Rotten Tomatoes score (as of the posting of this article).
 “Audiences loved Gotti but critics don’t want you to see it…The question is why???
 Trust the people and see it for yourself!” the Tweet reads, and the video, complete with chants of “Gotti!
 Gotti” continues its assault, demanding, “Audiences loved Gotti.
 Critics put out the hit.
 Who would you trust more?
 Yourself or a troll behind a keyboard.”

 This is, objectively, hilarious, for a couple of reasons.
 First of all, by all accounts, this is a Very Bad movie.
 Pitbull was in charge of the soundtrack, John Travolta is doing his “weird mask-face from American Crime Story” thing, and it tries weirdly hard to make John Gotti, a dude who killed people as part of his regular job, into a sort of sympathetic figure.